verboompj/arc_kubernetes/arc_enabled_k3s.md

 On top of proxmox, as virtual machines, I use Ubuntu Server LTS 22.04.
 22.04 has been around for a while now and is widely supported for all types of hardware and deployments.
 For this deployment I need 3 instances, and all 3 instances will be deployed with a Kubernetes runtime later on.
 In proxmox, I created 3 servers, I chose to run an UEFI BIOS (mark-out pre-enroll keys in the wizard), 2 cores, 12 Gb ram, 60Gib disk.
+I could do with less ram memory per node, just keep in mind the bare minimum for this deployment ( Kubernetes, Arc enabled and 1 extension such as Azure IOT Operations); it require 16Gb of memory for the entire cluster.
+Given that i want to deploy over multiple cluster nodes and want to add some High Availability, I settled for 12 Gb per node now.
+In any case I can lose 1 node and not wory at all.

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/proxmox_host.png)